BSc (Hons)

 V402

-Do you dig it?
-If you’re excited by the idea of using modern scientific techniques to explore how people lived in the past our science-based Archaeology degree is a great find for you.
+If you are excited by the idea of using modern scientific techniques to explore how people lived in the past, our science-based Archaeology degree is for you.
 Learn the latest methods and approaches and how they’re applied, then carry out your own original biological, physical and earth science research to solve problems of the human past.

 Course overview

-To make sure you leave no stone unturned during fieldwork, we have excellent field equipment, including a ground penetrating radar, magnetometers, magnetic susceptibility meters, differential GPS instruments and total stations.
-In addition, you will learn how to use industry standard computer software such as ArcGIS, Geoplot and AutoCAD.
+During your fieldwork you will use equipment including a ground penetrating radar, magnetometers, magnetic susceptibility meters, differential GPS instruments and total stations.
+You will learn how to use industry-standard computer software such as ArcGIS, Geoplot and AutoCAD.
 Our department has a geoarchaeological consultancy (ARCA), whose staff will also teach you.
 The consultancy offers valuable laboratory work experience and an opportunity to see how archaeological science is used in professional archaeology.

-In Year 1 you dig into the theory and practice of archaeology, while covering the story of humanity.
+In Year 1 you explore the theory and practice of archaeology, while covering the story of humanity.
 You explore the methods, theories and approaches that underpin archaeological science, as well as considering the importance of fieldwork and material culture.

 Careers